 This isn't a one-size-fits-all assessment of lines of code.
 Our commit processor has been painstakingly built to provide you with the most precise measurement of your team's output.
 Line Impact is transparent and customizable, so you and your engineers know what's being measured and why.

-There are 7 different operations that we recognize in commits as of August 2020.
+There are 7 different operations that we recognize in commits.
 Each operation below is accompanied by a screenshot of how the operation looks in the GitClear diff viewer.

 Each added line of code counts for up to 10 points.